blackpuppy/docs/en/core-libraries/helpers/js.rst

 Other Methods
 =============

-The core Javascript Engines provide the same feature set across all libraries, there is also a subset of common options that are translated into library specific options.
+The core JavaScript Engines provide the same feature set across all libraries, there is also a subset of common options that are translated into library specific options.
 This is done to provide end developers with as unified an API as possible.
 The following